jheagle/js-build-tools/README.md

   // Base directory of the project.
   rootPath: './',

+  // The directory were sass files will be stored
+  sassPath: 'sass',

+  // The pattern for finding all sass files
+  sassSearch: 'sass/**/*.+(scss|sass)',

   // The directory where your source files are stored (the files you manually created).
   srcPath: 'src',